Liane Lang

 Working with silicone in her previous occupation as an animator has played a key role in Liane’s practice.
 Using props such as contemporary casts of body parts, she mischievously creates interventions within historical contexts, questioning the value of the original.

-This framed, unique work is part of our 2025 Woolwich Contemporary Print Fair presentation.
-It is one of a a group of monoprints that use photographs taken by the artist in Antarctica as their starting point.
-Liane then worked with models and dancers to create layered images using ink and an emulsion transfer technique, resulting in subtly rippled surface texture.
+Liane worked with models and dancers to create layered images using ink and an emulsion transfer technique, resulting in subtly rippled surface texture.
+Purchased works are usually despatched within three working days.